-If you prefer online circles, such as Reddit or Twitter, that could help, too, although, social media is its own ninth circle of hell when it comes to peer pressure.
-But if you can navigate the internet skillfully and find positively-tuned folks, good for you.
+If you prefer online circles, such as Reddit or Twitter, that could help, too, although social media are its own ninth circle of hell when it comes to peer pressure.
+But if you can navigate the internet skillfully and find positively-tuned folks, it's good for you.

 And when your conviction is enforced — since there is power in numbers — you might just invent the Perpetuum Mobile of sustainable energy, or write an Oscar-winning script one day.

 The complicated explanation is that suspension of disbelief is the intentional avoidance of critical thinking and logic in examining something surreal, such as a work of fiction, to believe it for the sake of enjoyment.

 In other words, it's that thing that makes you automatically shut your brain off when watching musicals without questioning why people sing two-hour dirges at each other in an unusually dramatic manner instead of, just, you know, talk.

 When suspension of disbelief is done right, especially in movie musicals, (I'm looking at you, Chicago) the emotional payoff is cathartic.

 When it's done poorly, (I'm looking at you, Cats, you crime against humanity) the result is horrifyingly bad.

 And while suspension of disbelief is a philosophy used mainly in theater and film to suspend judgment concerning the improbability of a tale, it's a handy thing to be aware of when analyzing peer pressure.
 The technicalities function similarly.

 The better it feels, the less thought you're giving to what you're doing.

 Peer pressure uses a suspension of disbelief to make you detach from logic and critical thinking to enjoy the ride.
 It feels good to do what others are doing, so you never start questioning it.
 The feel-good bubble is laid on too thickly.